ianstormtaylor/slate/Contributing.md

 ## Submitting Pull Requests

 All pull requests are super welcomed and greatly appreciated!
-Easy issues are marked with an [`easy-one`](https://github.com/ianstormtaylor/slate/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy-one) label if you're looking for a simple place to get familiar with the code base.
+Issues in need of a solution are marked with a [`♥ help please`](https://github.com/ianstormtaylor/slate/issues?q=is%3Aissue+is%3Aopen+label%3A%22%E2%99%A5+help+please%22) label if you're looking for somewhere to start.

 Please include tests and docs with every pull request!